-Police Mutual is a trading style of The Royal London Mutual Insurance Society Limited.
-The Royal London Mutual Insurance Society Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
-The firm is on the Financial Services Register, registration number 117672.
-Registered in England and Wales number 99064.
-Registered Office: 80 Fenchurch Street, London, EC3M 4BY.
-For your security all calls are recorded and may be monitored.
+PMGI Limited, trading as Police Mutual is authorised and regulated by the Financial Conduct Authority.
+Financial Services Register No. 114942.
+Registered in England & Wales No.1073408.
+Registered office: Brookfield Court, Selby Road, Leeds, LS25 1NB.
+For your security, all telephone calls are recorded and may be monitored.